 May have been that his heart was two sizes too small.”

 - Dr. Seuss, How the Grinch Stole Christmas!

 Contrary to popular belief, a lot of people feel stress, anxiety, and depression during the holidays.
 And most of these people, including me, have some good reasons for hating Christmas.

-Some of the most common reasons for feeling anxious during Christmas include:
+Some of the most common reasons for holiday blues during Christmas season include:

 - Financial worries

 - Loss of a loved one

 - Longing for happier memories from the past

 - Anxiety about social situations